top of page

 Fortunately, some larger brands are adding ultralight tents to their product lines.
 Two excellent tents that you may have more luck finding at your local outdoor shop include the Big Agnes Fly Creek HV UL 2 and the NEMO Hornet 2.

-An orange ultralight sleep system - quilt attached to sleeping pad, is laid out on the banks of a pond
+An orange ultralight sleep system (Item 2 on our Ultralight backpacking checklist) - quilt attached to sleeping pad, is laid out on the banks of a pond

 Zpacks 20F Solo Quilt Sleep System - Photo Credit: Steve Edgerton